PharmAccess/pathling/fhir-server/aggregatoin-spec.md

 or:

-    %Patient.name.where(given contains 'Brown').count() == 1
+    %Patient.name.where(family contains 'Brown').count() == 1

-Most likely the latter, so again the filter should be applied to the longes common prefix with the aggregation expression.
+Most likely the latter, so again the filter should be applied to the longest common prefix with the aggregation expression.

 But perhaps the explicit expression is better ???